Craig Biggio records his 3,000th hit in win over the Colorado Rockies

 “In ninth grade, I didn’t want to play baseball.
 I was more into football.
 The baseball team was bad, and the season had started, and I wanted to quit.
 My father said, ‘You finish what you start,’” Biggio told Sports Illustrated in 1996.

 Playing with intensity and toughness, the catcher-turned-four-time Gold Glove Award-winning second baseman gave all that he had to the game of baseball and the city of Houston.

-Cady Lowery is the 2017 public relations intern in the Frank and Peggy Steele Internship Program at the National Baseball Hall of Fame and Museum
+Cady Lowery was a public relations intern in the Frank and Peggy Steele Internship Program at the National Baseball Hall of Fame and Museum